Crematogaster dohrni: Subspecies

-Behavior and Ecology
+Behavior and ecology

-C. dohrni is one of multiple ant species known to tend to scale insects, with this species in particular being known to feed on the honeydew excretions of Saissetia formicarii on tea bushes in Assam and West Bengal.
+Crematogasterdohrni is one of multiple ant species known to tend to scale insects, with this species in particular being known to feed on the honeydew excretions of Saissetia formicarii on tea bushes in Assam and West Bengal.
 This ant however only tends to small numbers of scale insects, and the bulk of their diet comes from other sources, with insects visiting or feeding on the tea bushes being their main prey.
 C. dohrni is known to transport these scale insects, being their main method of dispersal, and does so to move the scale insects to more favorable sites.

 This ant is also known to live in mutualistic association with myrmecophytes.
 While the ant protects these plants from herbivores, it also has negative impacts on the fruit production of Humboldtia brunonis.

 C. dohrni was one of the most abundant species in the gut contents of a juvenile Chinese pangolin found in Hong Kong after the mammal was killed by dogs on November 24, 2013.